RococoCoding/RococoCoding/README.md

 - Dream job: ~~Panda snuggler~~ Remote coding job that lets me be a nomad.

 - 💬 Ask me about: Vanilla JS.
 If you're new to coding and have questions about basic JS, feel free to ping me.
 I'm still learning too, so I don't know everything JS can do, but I have a solid understanding of how it works in general.
+     Teach me about: If you have any good tips on how to solve problems with recursion, please let me know!
+I understand how it works, but implementing it is proving quite difficult.

 - 📫 How to reach me: alicetchang // gmail.com